darsam44/Agri-Tech/README.md

 <table cellspacing="10">
 <tbody>

-We performed an experiment to see if there was a change in the results that the sensor felt in the electrical salinity in the soil.
+We performed an experiment to see if there was a change in the results that the sensor measure in the salinity in the soil.

 <tr>
    <td style="text-align: center;">